 - Periodically check for MongoDB Product CVE and upgrade your products .

 - Consult the MongoDB end of life dates and upgrade your MongoDB installation as needed.
 In general, try to stay on the latest version.

 Ensure that your information security management system policies and procedures extend to your MongoDB installation, including performing the following:

-- Periodically apply patches to your machine and review guidelines.
+- Periodically apply patches to your machine.

 - Review policy/procedure changes, especially changes to your network rules to prevent inadvertent MongoDB exposure to the Internet.